kgateway-dev/kgateway/docs/getting_started/kubernetes/node_port.md

 ## What is NodePort Service?
-A kuberenetes cluster is composed of one or more nodes. a node vm is a linux (most likely) machine (can be a virtual machine or bare-metal) that actually runs the kuberenetes pods.
+A kuberenetes cluster is composed of one or more nodes.
+A node VM is a (most likely) linux machine (can be a virtual machine or bare-metal) that actually runs the kuberenetes pods.

-When a kubernetes service is created with NodePort type, kubernetes chooses port number and assigns it to the service.
+When a kubernetes service is created with NodePort type, kubernetes chooses a port number and assigns it to the service.
 In addition, every node in the cluster is configured to forward traffic from this port to the pods belonging service.

 This allows you to access the service simply by connecting to a 'node-ip:node-port' where node-ip is the ip of any node in the cluster, and node-port is the NodePort assigned by kuberentes.